mtkennerly/kelonio/examples/jest/README.md

   * Add `jest.setup.js` to `setupFilesAfterEnv`.
   * Enable Kelonio's Jest reporter.
 * In `jest.setup.js`:
-  * Enable benchmark serialization.
-  * Call `JestReporter.initializeKelonio()` to ensure no serialized results from a prior test run are present.
-This is necessary because Jest does not expose an event for the start of the test run.
-If you omit this, the reporter will still delete the serialized data after the report is done, but if the tests are aborted midway, it may not have a chance to do that.
+  * Call `JestReporter.initializeKelonio()`, which will:
+    * Enable benchmark serialization, because otherwise the reporter does not have access to performance data from the test run.
+The data will be in `.kelonio.state.json`, which will be deleted at the end of the tests.
+    * Ensure no serialized results from a prior test run are present.
 * In `index.test.ts` or any other test file:
   * Call `benchmark.record()`.